rbuchberger/jekyll_picture_tag/docs/installation.md

 * Run `$ bundle install`

-* See if you have ImageMagick with `$ convert --version`.
+* See if you have ImageMagick version 7 or higher with `$ convert --version`.
   You should see something like this:

   ```
   ~ $ convert --version